pakeke-constructor/umg-mod-monorepo/pakeke-constructor.base/events.md

 # tick
-Called upon server tick.
+Called on client side and server-side.
 Server ticks usually occur 20-60 times per second;
 but it depends on the configuration.